 6) Should we not err on the side of protecting life when we’re unsure?

 If you and I go hunting and we see bushes rustle about 400 meters distant, is it justifiable to go ahead and pepper the bush with bullets, because it might be a deer in there?
 Or should we wait until we know for sure, because it also might be another hunter?
 The pro-choice side opts for death, while abolitionists opt for life.

 1) Do Christians not have the right to push to make laws in which they believe just as Muslims and secular humanists do?

 2) Where does any founding document say that religious people can’t attempt to change the laws to fit their moral views?

 3) Are you really all that afraid of a nation modeled after Jesus?
-When’s the last time you read the Gospels and the life of Jesus?
+When is the last time you read the Gospels and the life of Jesus?

 4) Plenty of other worldviews decry abortion.
-There are pro-life atheists.
+There are atheists, for example, who oppose abortion.
 How precisely does illegalising abortion (one single issue) make America into a Christian nation?

 5) How is ending abortion specifically Christian?